Drinking and Dialing

 “Sure, I’m sorry.
 Goodnight”

 I hung up before she could say anything and then, of course, I threw the phone at the couch, not because I was angry with her per se, but because I was angry with the world, the situation, everything.
-I had pushed her away with my guilt so she pushed me away to protect herself from the poison I was feeding her instead of the love I should have given her.
+I had pushed her away with my guilt so she pushed me away to protect herself form the poison I was feeding her instead of the love I should have given her.
 If only I could change things.